Sliders allow users to quickly select a value within a range. They should be used when the upper and lower bounds to the range are invariable.

 When the label is too long for the available horizontal space, it wraps to form another line.

 Every slider should have a label.
 A slider without a label is ambiguous and not accessible.
+Write the label in sentence case.

 In rare cases where context is sufficient and a label could be absent, make sure to have the design reviewed and approved by an accessibility expert.
 These should still include an aria-label in HTML (depending on the context, “aria-label” or “aria-labelledby”).